Electrical Engineering Technician

 Kaihangarau Take Pūhiko

-Electrical engineering technicians interpret designs and technical instructions from an electrical engineer and ensure that they are accurately implemented.
+Electrical engineering technicians interpret the designs and technical instructions of electrical engineers, then ensure they are accurately carried out.
 They also develop, install, test and maintain equipment that produces, transmits or uses power.

 What you will do

 Electrical engineering technicians may do some or all of the following:

 - understand and follow electrical plans and instructions

 - install, repair, test, and maintain test models of electrical systems